ianmstew/day-calendar/README.md

 front end architecture and a custom "best fit" algorthm using a simple Backbone widget.

 TODO:
-- Fix model undefined when no models pass validation
+- Fix model undefined when no models pass validation or empty array passed
+- Add empty calendar state
+- Fix model undefined when attempting to remove last model
+- Style form
 - Unit tests
-- Form fields to add/remove events and change ruler scaling